Global Education, International Teachers

 Cultural Stories: Yasmin Herrera

-During the past month, we have highlighted some of our amazing ambassadors and learned more about the cultural backgrounds, experiences, and unique perspectives they bring into their classrooms.
+During the past month, we have highlighted some of our amazing ambassador teachers and learned more about the cultural backgrounds, experiences, and unique perspectives they bring into their classrooms.
 This week, we highlight ambassador teacher Yasmin Herrera, who is originally from San Salvador, El Salvador.
 She is currently working as a K-5 Spanish teacher at Durant Road Elementary in Raleigh, North Carolina.
 Read on to learn more about Yasmin.

 What do you like to do when you have a day off from work?